DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Experiments and Results

 \section{Experiments and Results}

-In this section, we first introduce our experimental setup (see \sect{sec:setup}).
-Then we evaluate the performance of our proposed method \ours against state-of-the-art \peft approaches and the full fine-tuning across 23 different \nlp and VL tasks (see \sect{sec:main_results}).
-Additionally, we compare the train/inference time and memory cost of \ours with the vanilla \pt (see \sect{sec:training_efficiency}).
-We also investigate the effectiveness of \ours in the few-shot learning setting and conduct an additional ablation study to underscore the importance of two different learning rates for training \ours (see \sect{sec:analysis}).
+In this section, we introduce our experimental setup (see \sect{sec:setup}), evaluate the performance of \ours across 23 different \nlp and VL tasks (see \sect{sec:main_results}), and assess relative train/inference time and memory cost of \ours (see \sect{sec:training_efficiency}), and explore the effectiveness of \ours in the few-shot learning setting and importance of two different learning rates for training \ours (see \sect{sec:analysis}).